 Item 1, Baseline to Week 1, in Study 306B

-Efficacy was measured using the Orthostatic Hypotension Questionnaire (OHQ), a patient reported outcome that measures symptoms of NOH and their impact on the patient's ability to perform daily activities that require standing and walking.
+Efficacy was measured using the Orthostatic Hypotension Questionnaire (OHQ), a patient-reported outcome that measures symptoms of NOH and their impact on the patient's ability to perform daily activities that require standing and walking.
 The OHQ includes OHSA Item #1 as one of several components.
-A statistically significant treatment effect was not demonstrated on OHQ (treatment effect of 0.4 unit, p-value=0.19).
+A statistically significant treatment effect was not demonstrated on OHQ (treatment effect of 0.4 unit, P=0.19).

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration